 This functionality is available for the following models:

-Receiving payments OneClick with the authorization and capture scheme, consists of storing your client’s card data securely, guaranteeing the availability of funds and having the opportunity to execute the capture of a determined amount until the service is completed.
-It also allows you to capture a different amount than the original authorization.
+Receive OneClick payments using the authorization and capture scheme involve securely storing your customer’s card information, guaranteeing fund availability and providing the flexibility to capture a specific amoun until the service is completed.
+It also allows capturing different amount than the original authorization.

 The OneClick payment with authorization and capture, consists of three stages: tokenize the card data, authorize the amount and capture or release the funds.